 - Improving your map 2 – correcting over-posted text, adding default scale bars, legends, and title blocks.

 - Mapping with grids – displaying grids and contours on your map; choosing appropriate color gradients, displaying color bars and finalising your map for presentation purposes.

 Availability and Registration

-To check availability of this course see our public training schedules for your region:
+To check the availability of this course and register to attend, view the public training schedules for your region: